 Number 1: FFIV Blows the Whole Damn Set (Final Fantasy IV)

 FFIV starts with what may be the most promising premise in the entire series to date, one that’ll be hard to top in games to come.
 Cecil, the reluctant Dark Knight, who has everything but is questioning the morality of his orders, turns on his master and goes into exile with nothing but himself and a traumatized young summoner against the world.
 By mid-game, the premise is starting to… strain.
-Genuine ideological and interpersonal conflict between Cecil and his foster brother Kain is replaced with mind control (the watered-down wine of drama), a low-level misogyny is beginning to bloom like a fungal infection, and the game has just artificially extended its length by introducing four (actually two) new Crystals, as though Square’s top brass walked on stage in the middle of the video game and demanded an extra ten hours of gameplay no matter what they had to do to get it.
+Genuine ideological and interpersonal conflict between Cecil and his foster brother Kain is replaced with mind control (the watered-down wine of drama), a low-level misogyny is starts to bloom like a fungal infection, and the game has just artificially extended its length by introducing four (actually two) new Crystals, as though Square’s top brass walked on stage in the middle of the video game and demanded an extra ten hours of gameplay no matter what they had to do to get it.
 But there was still plenty of opportunity.

 And then the game just outright caught fire.